dvilelaf/NordIndicator/README.md

 # NordIndicator

 NordIndicator is a Python script that lets you connect, disconnect and check your NordVPN connection status from a simple GNU/Linux tray app indicator.
-It integrates with your system so you can launch it from your OS app menu.
+It integrates with your system so it autostarts with it, and you can also launch it from your OS app menu.

 ## Features
 * Check your connection status, server, location, IP and technology